 Seriously?

 Reaching the first bit of open flatness after thirty minutes of climbing, you prepare to enter the forest.
-From here until you reach the next equally open and flat bit an hour up the trail, you will be in the trees (so I hope you enjoy spider webs).
+Until you reach the next equally open and flat bit an hour up the trail, you will be in the trees (so I hope you enjoy spider webs).

-The hike is full of steps, and the uphill is pretty relentless in the first half.
-As you climb higher you will come across Haku-san bench which offers views of Haku-san and everything north of Mount Arashima.
+The hike is full of steps, and the uphill is relentless in the first half.
+As you climb higher, you will come across the Haku-san bench, which offers views of Haku-san and everything north of Mount Arashima.
 If you’re feeling beat, this might be a good place to stop for a rest (but I would suggest saving yourself for Shakunage-daira (シャクナゲ平) or Rhododendron Plateau in English).

 Mt Arashima Plateau